-A. General requirements.
+- A. General requirements. - a.

-a.
 The size, location, design, color, texture, lighting and materials of all exterior signs and outdoor advertising structures or features shall not detract from the design of proposed buildings and structures and the surrounding properties and shall not constitute hazards to vehicles and pedestrians.
 All materials, illumination colors, lettering styles, locations of signs on the site or building shall be consistent with and proportional to the structures on the site.
 Signs shall be located so as not to create a hazard or impediment to visibility, particularly at intersections.
-No signs may be placed at the Veteran's Park at the intersection of Parsonage Road and Memorial Highway except for municipal or state signs.
 [Amended 6/18/11]